 I often hear on TV and read in print that in the U.S. “we live in a racist society.”
-There’s no doubt that there are plenty of bigoted people in this country that hold back and mistreat minorities of all stripes.
+There’s no doubt that there are plenty of bigoted people in this country that economically and socially restrain and mistreat minorities of all stripes.
 There’s also no question but that racism is a deep, dark, historic vein that permeates our society.
 But I deem it an obligation to take issue with the oversimplified broad brush declaration that we live in a racist society.
 Here’s why:

 Claiming that we live in a racist society suggests that racism can be found around every corner, that it soaks our culture to the core, that almost everyone is a racist.
 To counter that claim, I suggest you look at the community in which I live in Philadelphia called Mount Airy.
 Historically, Mount Airy is known as one of the earliest integrated communities in the U.S. Blacks and whites and people of all colors, and all religions including non-believers, plus people of different sexual orientations live happily side by side.
 Most people that live in this community came here because they wanted an open, tolerant, and welcoming place to live that fulfills the ever-evolving promise of America.
 I am certain that there are thousands upon thousands of other communities like Mount Airy in every state of the Union.